dsaiztc/NYCSubwayAnalysis/ShortQuestions.md

 **4.1 From your analysis and interpretation of the data, do more people ride the NYC subway when it is raining or when it is not raining?**

-Given the parameters for the two populations (rainy and non-rainy days), we conduct the Mann-Whitney U test and we get a **p-value = 2.74e-6**, which is clearly lower than the critical value, so we would **reject the null hypothesis**.
+Given the parameters for the two populations (rainy and non-rainy days), we conduct the Mann-Whitney U test and we get a **p-value = 5.48e-06**, which is clearly lower than the critical value, so we would **reject the null hypothesis**.
 That means that **significantly more people ride the subway in New York City when it is raining than when it is not raining** (in other words, it is not likely due to chance to get this difference between the two data if they were not different).

-We can also see that difference if we visualize the ridership for both situations, rainy and non-rainy days, not only through the *density function* but also through almost any visualization where we split the data for both situations.
+We can also see that difference if we visualize the ridership for both situations, rainy and non-rainy days, through almost any visualization where we split the data for both situations.

 **4.2 What analyses lead you to this conclusion?
 You should use results from both your statistical tests and your linear regression to support your analysis.**

 Regarding the resulting p-value given by the Mann-Whitney U test, we would conclude that significantly more people take the subway when it is raining than when it is not raining.
 Moreover, the analysis of the `ENTRIESn_hourly` variable shows that in every situation we split the data for both populations, the curve for rainy-days shows a higher ridership.

-Additionally to the statistical test, we can see in the regression model built that there is a big influence of the weather conditions on the quantity of people that take the subways.
+Additionally to the statistical test, we can see in the regression model built that there is a big influence of the weather conditions on the quantity of people that take the subway.
 However, the huge difference between the quantity of ridership depends on the stations we are analyzing, so it could be interesting to create a regression model for each individual station in order to reduce the variability in the *entries per reading* variable.

 ## Section 5.
 Reflection